Ingvill Constanze Ødegaard | Norway and Germany

 Managing Director and Chairwoman

-Professor Ingvill Constanze Ødegaard is head of the Research Gateway EUROLAB at GESIS-Leibniz Institute for the Social Sciences in Cologne, Germany and Professor II at Centre for Gender Research at the University of Oslo, Norway.
+Professor Ingvill Constanze Ødegaard is a senior researcher at GESIS-Leibniz Institute for the Social Sciences in Cologne, Germany and Professor II at Centre for Gender Research at the University of Oslo, Norway.
 She was appointed professor of International Politics at the CBS International Business School (formerly Cologne Business School) in 2010 where she also served as Vice-president for Research and Knowledge Transfer from 2013-2018.
 Since 2019 she is a honorary professor at the CBS.

 She graduated in comparative politics, economics and German at the University of Bergen, Norway, and Friedrich-Wilhelm- Universität, Bonn, Germany, and holds a doctorate in political science from the University of Giessen, Germany and a habilitation in social sciences at the University of Cologne, Germany.
 In 2013-2014 she was a fellow at the Harvard Humanitarian Initiative (HHI) and from 2014-2020 an affiliated expert of HHI.
 She is founder of the “International Network for Interdisciplinary Research on Children Born of War” (childrenbornofwar.org) and an active member of the Research Data Alliance (RDA).